-- The receiver should not have any interactive elements, only informational elements to describe the state of the app, such as paused or playing, or error messages.
-User interaction should only take place on the Cast sender (phone, tablet, or Chrome browser), not the Cast receiver (TV).
+- The Web Receiver can have both interactive elements and informational elements to describe the state of the app, such as paused or playing, or error messages.
+User interaction can take place on the Cast sender (phone, tablet, or Chrome browser) or the Web Receiver (TV, displays, or tablets).

 - Remember that the video action is happening in the middle of the TV screen, and your UI elements should not interfere with the presentation.
-Place UI elements within the lower third of the receiver display, leaving a 10% margin from the edges of the screen for possible overscan.
+Place UI elements within the lower third of the Web Receiver display, leaving a 10% margin from the edges of the screen for possible overscan.

 - When possible, transitions from one screen state to another should be smooth and feel cinematic.
 Rather than abrupt moves from state to state, use transitions like fade-in and fade-out.
 For example, the content-loading state lingers on-screen and fades into the media playing experience.

-- The sender supports user actions and the receiver displays state information.
+- The sender supports user actions and the Web Receiver displays state information.
 For example, if content is paused, the TV should indicate that it is paused, while the mobile device indicates it is ready to start playing (for example, showing the user a play button).

 - Speed matters.
 Users need to be able to quickly locate the casting control and see content start playing immediately on the large screen.
 While content is loading, provide animated loading indicators and use transitions to help make things feel faster.

 The following Chromecast brand guidelines are for app developers and focus on the additional requirements you must comply with to describe your app in text.
 For Cast devices brand guidelines see the Partner Marketing Hub.
 You can let others know that your app works with Chromecast built-in by using the term "Chromecast-enabled".
 However, please be sure that your app complies with the Cast SDK Additional Developer Terms of Service and the Design Checklist, and that your use of "Chromecast-enabled" complies with our branding guidelines.